ClemPalf/Deep-RL-agents/Improved DQN/README.md

 # Improved DQN
-This repository contains an implementation of DQN with the following improvements:
+This repository contains an implementation of a Deep-Q-Network algorithm with the following improvements:
 - Prioritized experience replay